Career Overview: Tunes and/or repairs pianos.

 Experience, Skills, and Personality

-Normal hearing, patience, average finger dexterity, and a willingness to learn are needed in this field.
-A musical background is not required, but helpful.
+Good hearing, patience, finger dexterity, and a willingness to learn are needed in this field.
+A musical background is helpful.
 Skills and knowledge in cabinetmaking and piano design are important for those who are interested in piano rebuilding.
 Piano technology involves physical work, so general physical fitness is important.
 An individual of any age, sex, or background can find success in this field.
 The job satisfaction rate among Piano Tuner-Technicians is very high.

 Unions and Associations